 1. USS Alabama Battleship Memorial Park

-The gallantry battleship along with the submarine USS Drum from the Second World War happen to be one of the major historical place to visit in Alabama.
+The gallantry battleship along with the submarine USS Drum from the Second World War happened to be one of the major historical places to visit in Alabama.
 It features 25 fighter planes and a spy plane.
 A new exhibit named The Great War – in memorial for the World War I stands tall propelling the pride and honor of the state.
-The battleship, the planes, and every single object kept in memorial of the erstwhile world wars sends a chill down the spine.
+The battleship, the planes, and every single object kept in memorial of the erstwhile world wars send a chill down the spine.
 Visit this place to delve deep into the history of Alabama.

 Children Aged above 12 to Adults – $15